 John Hart, New Jersey: Hart’s wife was dying as he signed the Declaration.
 His efforts to reach her were thwarted by the British.
 His 13 children never saw their father again: they were all forced to flee for their lives as well.
 He died in 1779.

-Richard Stockton, New Jersey: Judge Stockton was arrested by the British in 1776 and imprisoned in a military stockade.
+Richard Stockton, New Jersey: Judge Richard Stockton was arrested by the British in 1776 and imprisoned in a military stockade.
 He was released, an invalid, 5 years later and died a pauper in Princeton.

 John Witherspoon, New Jersey: He served as President of the College of New Jersey (better known today as Princeton University).
 The British responded to his signing the Declaration by burning the College library to the ground and pillaged the rest of the campus.

 Robert Morris, Pennsylvania: Morris earned a fortune as a banker and commercial magnate – and gave it all away to finance the army/navy.
-The ships that brought provisions from Europe to the colonies were entirely paid for and provisioned by Morris.
+The ships that brought provisions from Europe to the colonies were entirely paid for by Morris.
 He also loaned an enormous sum to the Continental Congress when it was on the verge of bankruptcy in 1776.
 He never got his money back and died penniless in 1806.

 John Morton, Pennsylvania: Despite living in a Loyalist-dominated part of the colony, and personally preferring reconciliation with Great Britain, Morton signed the Declaration.
 His neighbors turned on him and he never returned home.
 Just before his death in 1777, he submitted to Congress what became known as the “Articles of Confederation”.